j-c-fstk-dev/PropPilot/README.md

 ### 🚀 Features

-Proposal Pilot is equipped with a complete set of tools to optimize your workflow:
+PropPilot is equipped with a complete set of tools to optimize your workflow:

 -   **Client and Proposal Management**: Easily manage clients and proposals, linking them within the database.
 -   **Robust Validation**: URL validation for proposals, questionnaires, and contract links, ensuring your information is always correct.